Bernardo Burgos Accelerated in the Maintenance Technician Program and has landed a Dream Job!

 How did you find Carrington College’s Maintenance Technician (MT) program?

 I searched online, but a lot of schools didn’t have hands-on experience – and that’s what I needed.
 And Community College was set up to take two years.
 Carrington gave me all the information I wanted to hear, and I knew it was what I wanted.
-And it would only take 8 months.
+And it would only take as few as 8 months.

 What pushed you to make a commitment to college and the Maintenance Technician program?